petrogaida/nginx-consul-docker/README.md

 4. Go to *./nginx folder*.
 Open *app.conf* and add a new upstream with **_your microsevice name_**
     notes: upstream name must be the same as your SERVICE_80_Name, mapping is using those fields.
 5. Go to *./nginx/services folder* and create a new file with routes for new added microservices.
-6. Restart nginx plus and consul container.
+6. Restart nginx plus and consul containers.